olivierpons/interlock-new-challenges/readme.md

    />
 </p>

-### 2022-05-28
+### 2022-05-28 - Code Cleanup and Progress on Step 9
 Two months later, I've decided to try to go further.
+- Cleanup of this [`readme.md`](readme.md) file;
-I've done 50% of step 9, with big cleanup.
+- I've done 50% of step 9, with big cleanup.
 Even though there are a few changes in the code, it's a big work - memory leaks problem, thanks [valgrind](https://valgrind.org/).
 I don't know how Windows users can program without such powerful tools - maybe they are just slower